proj-airi/webai-examples/apps/smolvlm-realtime-webgpu/README.md

 ### 2. Navigate to the Project Directory

-Change your working directory to the `moonshine-web` folder:
+Change your working directory to the `smolvlm-realtime-webgpu` folder:

 ```sh
 cd apps/smolvlm-realtime-webgpu